Ada-Developers-Academy/ada-build/roundtable-guides/04-functions.md

 ## Built-in Functions and Modules

 1. In your own words, define a `function`.
-1. Type casting functions covert data of one type to another datatype.
+1. Type casting functions covert data of one type to another type.
 Why/when might these functions be useful?
     * Examples: `str`, `int`, `float`, `bool`
 1. Why might it be useful to encapsulate functions into a module?
 1. Let's share any functions that we've found particularly useful.